Rayied991/LocalPDF_Studio/README.md

 - npm run build-linux (Only for linux)
 - npm run build-mac (Only for macOS)
 - npm run pack (Create unpacked app for testing)
+- NOTE: Please see the "docs" folder for building snap package for linux and python executables for all platforms.

 ### > Quick Contribution Guide:
 - Fork the repository on GitHub